tamazs/cds25-tutorial-auth/tutorials/00_authentication.md

 `AuthService`.
 The intent of this test is solely to verify that the controller behaves as expected at the HTTP level.
-It doesn't touch the database, nor any business logic.
+It doesn't touch the database, nor any business logic since they are already covered by other tests.

 It is important to both test success and failure conditions.
-Further, it also tests that the model is being validated.
+It also tests that the model is being validated.
-ASP.NET automatically validates models before an action is executed.
+ASP.NET will automatically validate models before an action is executed.
 However, it is very easy to forget adding data validation attributes to DTOs.
+So we still have a test for it.

 There is one failing test, that is `Register_ValidationWithInvalidEmail`.
 It returns `InternalServerError` instead of the expected `BadRequeset`.
-We expect that validation should fail with something that is obviously not a valid email.
+We expect that validation should fail when given something that is obviously not a valid email.

 Go to definition of `RegisterRequest` and add the appropriate validation attribute to the `Email` field.
 See [list of validation
 attributes](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations?view=net-9.0).

-In addition to the tests included in this article you its also good to include either end-to-end tests or integration tests in your testing strategy.
+In addition to the tests included in this article it's also good to include either end-to-end tests or integration tests in your testing strategy.
 However, that is outside the scope of this guide.

 ## Known limitations

+We have implemented a simple authentication scheme.
+It is a good start, however for a production system we would also have to implement password recovery and multifactor authentication.

 #### Password recovery

 What if the user forgets their password?
 It is common practice to send an email with a reset link.
-Such a link must include reset token or a long one-time-password.
+Such a link must include either a reset token or a long one-time-password.
 This is used to prove that the reset request originated from that specific email.
 It is important because we don't want to let people be able to reset other peoples